maxeder/sycophancy_research/readme.md

 ```bash
 python3 judge.py
 ```
-Using LLM-as-a-judge approach, classify the output of the simulation into (agree | neutral | disagree)
+Using LLM-as-a-judge approach, classify the output of the simulation.